-The fantastical name Praia das Catedrais does do it justice – the way the rocks dissolve over time turns them into surprising and extraordinary shapes that resemble the great architectural works of humankind.
-Arches and bridges that seem to defy gravity in the most precarious ways, vaulted caves and mazes of stone pillars that stubbornly hold onto their foundations against the odds.
+The fantastical name Praia das Catedrais (Cathedral Beach) does do it justice.
+The way the rocks dissolve over time turns them into surprising and extraordinary shapes that resemble the great architectural works of humankind.
+Arches and bridges that seem to defy gravity in the most precarious ways.
+Vaulted caves and mazes of stone pillars that stubbornly hold onto their foundations against the odds.

 Praia das Catedrais (also known as Playa de las Catedrales in Castilian Spanish) is so popular that you have to reserve your entry before you visit.
-I don’t know about this prerequisite when we arrive but I am shown a website on my mobile phone where I can sign up for a visit instantly.
-Not a big deal as entry is free but it’s better to register on a computer as the form requires a lot of information.
+I don’t know about this prerequisite when we arrive.
+I am shown a website on my mobile phone where I can sign up for a visit instantly.
+Not a big deal as entry to Cathedral Beach is free.
+But still, it’s better to register on a computer as the form requires a lot of information.
 With the paperwork done and the booking number obtained I am allowed to pass.

-I take the steps down to the beach and join the hundreds of visitors who explore the beach at low tide.
+I take the steps down to the beach and join the hundreds of visitors who explore Cathedral Beach at low tide.

-The sand is firm and white under my shoes, and for a minute I ponder whether I should take them off to feel the cool sand between my toes.
+The sand in this part of the Galicia coast is firm and white under my shoes.
+For a minute I ponder whether I should take them off to feel the cool sand between my toes.
 Everybody around me seems to have already done so, but since I don’t want to leave my shoes behind and I cannot carry them and take pictures at the same time, I decide to keep them on.
-The sand is so firm that my feet are not sinking in, it is just a matter of getting around the big puddles that have formed everywhere.
+The sand is so firm that my feet are not sinking in.
+It is just a matter of getting around the big puddles that have formed everywhere.

 These puddles are of course a big hit with the families.
 There are children everywhere, happily playing in the shallow pools that are filled with warm, pristine sea water.
 For them, these pools are perfect, safe and clean.
 Even though there are hundreds of people on the beach, it is not too difficult to explore the place without the feeling of being in a crowd.